DeXP/dexp.github.io/_posts/articles/2013-12-18-eink-android.md

 ![Nook Simple Touch - Opera Mini]({{ site.urlimg }}other/eink/opera.png "Nook Simple Touch - Opera Mini")

 In fact, a smooth page scrolling is not so necessary.
 Even if you flip through the pages through the touchscreen, you can navigate through the physical passage of the finger across the screen, and not through graphical feedback.
-Matter of habit.
-Of course, not too comfortable, but the need to go to the Internet counts arises not often.
+The matter of a habit.
+Of course, not too convenient, but the need to go to the Internet counts arises not often.